nemtus/symbol-sdk-openapi-generator-typescript-fetch/README.md

-# symbol-sdk-openapi-generator-typescript-axios
+# symbol-sdk-openapi-generator-typescript-fetch

-Symbol SDK for TypeScript with OpenAPI Generator typescript-axios
+Symbol SDK for TypeScript with OpenAPI Generator typescript-fetch

 Note: Currently, This is a very experimental level.